-In an ideal situation, a chemotherapy drug would kill cancer cells in an animal's body without harming normal healthy cells.
+In an ideal situation, a chemotherapy drug would kill cancer cells in an animal’s body without harming normal healthy cells.
 Few such drugs have been found.
 Today, the drugs selected for chemotherapy have been designed to be more damaging to cancer cells than to normal cells.
 They specifically target cells that divide and grow rapidly.
-Normal cells will be affected to some extent by chemotherapy drugs; sometimes the drugs can have adverse effects (see Drugs and Vaccines: Drugs Used to Treat Cancers and Tumors).
+Normal cells will be affected to some extent by chemotherapy drugs; sometimes the drugs can have adverse effects (See Drugs Used to Treat Cancers and Tumors).

 Chemotherapy drugs are delivered either through the mouth or by injection.
 If injection is used, it can be into a vein (intravenous), muscle (intramuscular), or under the skin (subcutaneous).
 The delivery method will be selected with the comfort and quality of life for the pet in mind balanced against the goal of effective delivery of the drugs.